 These activities are chosen specifically to enhance the curriculum and to add to the personal development of the children.
 They are monitored to ensure that their impact is positive and effective in terms of developing pupils' self esteem; resilience; character; global awareness; culture capital as well as the enhancement of themes with memorable, first hand experiences.

-Most recently these activities have included:
+Most recently these activities have been curtailed somewhat but last year they included: